protocol/research-grants/README.md

   * [RFPs](https://docs.google.com/document/d/1lB6c8XZSbPtiONwdjFm-HN0i4w8hKGSFUc1xPLWU3T4/view)
 * For PhD and Postdoctoral fellowships, we will also ask you for your supervisor’s information, as well as a letter of support, committing to hosting you during the duration of the grant.

+### Review Process

+* We aim to return a decision within eight weeks of the application deadline.
+Our review process includes two rounds:
+    *  A first formal review, during which applications failing formal checks will be declined and invited to apply in the next cycle.
+To avoid this outcome, please make sure you fulfill all the requirements when applying.
+    * An in-depth review by a technical committee.
+* At the end of the process, we will provide you with a decision and feedback.
+* In some cases, we may feel the need to request more information or schedule a call with you.
+We will reach out to the form submitter with any requests.

 ### Award Amounts

 * The Protocol Labs grants program is available worldwide (except where incompatible with local or US law) and covers a wide range of different systems and institutions.
 We believe that great researchers are found in all places and want to contribute to their freedom to choose an institution.